AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 After creating user groups, you can start adding users to user groups.

-For information on how to manage adding users to user groups, see [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html).
+For information on how to manage adding users to user groups, see `Add users to groups` available at [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html).

 ### Create folder structure {#create-folder-structure}